mymh13/clo24-nikhal78-examwork/docs/journal/week_five.md

 ## Overview

-During week 5, work focused on completing login functionality for regular users and preparing the foundation for ticket management features.
-The goal was to establish a complete authentication system that supports both administrators (via Entra ID) and regular users (via email/password), while maintaining GDPR compliance and preventing bot registrations.
+During week 5, work focused on completing login functionality for regular users, creating role-based landing pages, and implementing user management for administrators.
+The goal was to establish a complete authentication and user management system that supports administrators (via Entra ID), inspectors, and regular users (via email/password), while maintaining GDPR compliance and preventing bot registrations.

 ---